Can CBD Oil Help With ADD, and if So, How?

 While CBD has been reported to be effective in treating physical conditions, much is yet to be studied on its psychiatric effects(12).

 Anecdotal evidence also points toward the efficacy of cannabis usage for ADD.
 Many adult ADD patients, for instance, have used cannabis as a self-medicating coping strategy for their disorder.
 This evidence was highlighted in a study conducted on ADD/ADHD-related content on online forums(13).
+These, obviously, do not have strong scientific evidence.

 While most evidence has been anecdotal and recent studies have yet to produce conclusive results, they support the need for further studies on the connection between CBD, its effects on the endocannabinoid system, and ADHD/ADD treatment.